 The discovery stage of a lawsuit can be defined as the initial proceeding of litigation, where two opposing parties have the opportunity to formally exchange information.
 The discovery stage can uncover physical, verbal and digital evidence.
 Electronic discovery, or e-discovery, is the process of collecting, analyzing and producing electronic information that could be used in court.
-Below, the digital forensics and safe data destruction experts at Atlantic Data Forensics explain what you need to know about the discovery process in litigation.
+Below, the computer forensics and safe data destruction experts at Atlantic Data Forensics explain what you need to know about the discovery process in litigation.

 The Discovery Process Allows Both Sides to Prepare

 During the discovery process, both parties have the chance to gain awareness of what evidence may be presented against them in court.
 This process is put in place in order to ensure that both parties are best prepared for what evidence could potentially be presented in trial.
 This initial stage of litigation is imperative because it can prevent “trial by ambush,” in which one side is not made aware of opposing evidence until the trial and is subsequently unprepared.

 The two major types of discovery include depositions and interrogatories.
 A deposition, one of the most common types of discovery, is a formal and out-of-court statement given under oath.
 An interrogatory is a written question that one party may submit to the other party.
 These questions require answers under oath and within a certain time frame.
 An additional method of discovery includes subpoenaing, where one side requests that the other side produce certain documents for inspection.